pnp/PnP/readme.md

 - The Microsoft Teams are created with Graph

 ### 5- Microsoft Flow ###
-Last but not least, there is a Microsoft Flow to install which basically performs the following steps:
+Last but not least, there is a Microsoft Flow to implement, which basically performs the following steps:

 - send an email to the admin when a user's request has been saved in the list **SitesRequest**
 - When the admin approves the request the Azure Function is called to start the provisioning